Body of missing Princeton University student has been found

 Ewunetie was last seen around 3 a.m. near a residential building on the New Jersey campus, according to the university.

-"As part of the continuing efforts to locate missing undergraduate student Misrach Ewunetie '24, there is an increased law enforcement presence on and around campus today including the use of a helicopter, drones and watercraft," the university said in an update to the community Wednesday morning.

-Officials said Ewunetie has black hair, brown eyes and a light brown complexion.
-She is 5 feet, 4 inches tall and weighs about 130 pounds.

 Ewunetie was volunteering at one of the school's 11 eating clubs on Thursday night, the president of the club told the student newspaper, The Daily Princetonian.
-Terrace Club President Alexander Maravcsik told the paper Ewunetie was on "duty" doing housekeeping work during a live music performance at the club.
+Terrace Club student leaders told the paper Ewunetie was on "duty" doing housekeeping work during a live music performance at the club.

-Sara Elagad, executive director of the non-profit Minds Matter Cleveland, told CNN that Ewunetie's disappearance was unusual.
-Ewunetie was a 2020 graduate of the Minds Matter Cleveland program, which looks to close the education gap of high-achieving low-income students.

-"It is not at all in character for her to purposely go off the radar or be out of touch with family," Elagad said.
-"We are supporting her family as they assist law enforcement efforts to safely locate her."
+Club President Alexander Moravcsik released a statement to CNN Thursday saying "Misrach was a cherished member of the Terrace community and a kind, loving soul."

+"The club is grieving in the wake of this awful tragedy and our hearts are with her family, who must be going through the unimaginable," Moravcsik's statement read.

-Ewunetie was a 2020 honors graduate of the Villa St. Angela-St. Joseph High School, according to a statement from the Catholic Diocese of Cleveland.
-"We are praying for her swift and safe return," a statement from Deacon James Armstrong read.
+Ewunetie was a graduate of the Villa Angela-St. Joseph High School, according to a statement from the Catholic Diocese of Cleveland.

-In an email to students, W. Rochelle Calhoun, Princeton's vice president for campus life, said Ewunetie's family contacted the school Sunday night to request a well-being check after not hearing from her for several days.

-"Since Sunday, DPS has been actively working with the Prosecutor's Office and with state and local police departments to follow all leads in the search for Misrach," Calhoun said in the email.
-"I am confident that all is being done to find Misrach."
+"The Villa Angela-St. Joseph High School community is profoundly saddened at the news of the passing of Misrach Ewunetie, a former honor student, class of 2020, who was found deceased today on the campus of Princeton University," Deacon James Armstrong said in a statement.

+The non-profit group Minds Matter Cleveland said they were "devastated" by the loss of Ewunetie, a member of its class of 2020.

 The-CNN-Wire

-Note: Correction: A previous version of this story misspelled Misrach Ewunetie's first name and Alexander Moravcsik's last name.
-A statement from Terrace Club leaders was incorrectly attributed to Moravcsik and has been updated.